Here's my connection with Saudi Arabia. |

 up on the street.
 The city garbage and recycle department said they'd

-send explanatory flyers, so they could learn to tell the difference.
+send explanatory flyers, so the residents could learn to tell the difference.

 The electric bill was in their name, the sewer water and garbage bill